Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 &a:check_mark: Congratulations on making your first purchase!
 Enjoy your meal.

 ## Phase 2 Completion
-&b:sun: You have completed the Economy and Pouch tutorial!
+&b:star: You have completed the Economy and Pouch tutorial!
 You can now manage your Money Pouch and make purchases with ease.
 &2[===]

 # 3 Phase 3 - WIP